Your Guide to Amazon Image Requirements

-I'm a part of a few Facebook groups related to building Amazon affiliate websites, and I heard some grumbling.
+I'm a part of a few Facebook groups related to building Amazon affiliate websites, and I heard some grumbling about Amazon image requirements.

 A few people were expressing their frustration with inserting Amazon compliant images into WordPress.
 The problem seems simple enough.
-Take an image from Amazon and put it on your website.
+Take an Amazon image and put it on your website.

 However, the issue lies in what Amazon allows you to use as an Amazon associate.
 You can't just download images and upload them to your website.
 Amazon image guidelines are pretty strict and they could shut down your Amazon associates account for that.
 It happens.
 A lot.

 You need to learn how to insert an Amazon image into WordPress without getting your account banned.
 In the past, you had to use the Amazon API to get images at all.
 Now you can use Sitestripe for quite a bit, but it's not all powerful.

 After hearing a few different times how frustrating this little problem was for people, I decided to create a simple solution.

 That solution is the AMZ Image WordPress plugin that I released a while back.
 I explain what it is and how to use it in just a bit, so read on.